sypsyp97/conditional_diffusion_model/README.md

 [![DOI](https://zenodo.org/badge/884008167.svg)](https://doi.org/10.5281/zenodo.14047997)
 # Diffusion Cleaner

-Diffusion Cleaner is the implementation of conditional diffusion models designed for image artifact removal.
-This repo demonstrates how to train and use diffusion models to clean images by conditioning on corrupted images.
-Please star this project if you use this repository in your research.
-Thank you!
+This repository implements conditional diffusion models for image artifact removal.
+It demonstrates how to train and utilize diffusion models to remove artiifacts by conditioning on corrupted images.

 ![Results](restoration_results_4_samples.png)
-*Figure 1: Examples of image restoration using conditional diffusion model.*
+*Figure 1: Examples of image restoration using conditional diffusion models.*

 ## Environment